JeremySBrown/EFCore/README.md

         _dbContext.SaveChanges();
     }
 ```
-Exception for code to validate the model the last two lines is where the magic happens.
-To add data just use `Add` operator to add an entity to its `DbSet` and call the `SaveChanges` command.
+Ignoring the code to validate the model the last two lines is where the magic happens.
+To add data just use the `Add` operator to add an entity to its `DbSet` and call the `SaveChanges` command.
 That's it.
-EF will throw an exception if do pass it an entity that does not pass any constraints defined in the database.
-Like missing requried fields or too long.
-If all goes well the entity is updated with it's shiny new primary key.
+EF will throw an exception if you do add an entity that does not pass any constraints defined in the database.
+Like missing requried fields or strings too long for the field.
+If all goes well the entity is updated with a shiny new primary key.

-To demonstrate even cooler ways to add data lets add a new class to seed the database with data.
+To demonstrate an even cooler way to add data lets add a new class to seed the database with data.
 Add `ChoreAppInitializer.cs` to the `ChoreApp.DataStore` project and add the following code.
 ```c#
     public class ChoreAppInitializer
     {